AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy

 \section{Methods}

 All analyses were preregistered on the Open Science Framework\footnote{\url{https://osf.io/d9rhx/?view_only=c631c477026a41f3bd4e6b7a4e546157}}.
-We clearly label all exploratory/non-preregistered analyses as such throughout the paper to indicate which analyses we decided to investigate after having seen the data.
-This study has received ethics approval prior to data collection.\footnote{University of Pennsylvania Institutional Review Board IRB Protocol number: 854515}
+We clearly label all exploratory/non-preregistered analyses as such throughout the paper to indicate which analyses we decided to conduct after having seen the data or having done other analyses.
+This study received ethics approval prior to data collection.\footnote{University of Pennsylvania Institutional Review Board IRB protocol number: 854515}

-For our study, we recruited a total of 1152 participants from Prolific, an online research platform gives researchers access to people willing to participate in research.
-Participants were paid \$5 for participation and could earn an additional \$100 based on their accuracy (we paid three such prizes to randomly selected participants who scored in the top-10 of forecasters).
-We preregistered the following a priori power analysis: Using Cohen's d=0.20 as our smallest effect size of interest as a conventionally small effect, with an allocation ratio of 1.5/1/1 between the main treatment, the secondary bias treatment, and the control, aiming for 80\% power, we needed to recruit 492 participants for the Main treatment and 328 for the other two conditions, resulting in a final participant count of 1148.
+We recruited a total of 1,152 participants from Prolific, an online research platform that gives researchers access to people willing to participate in research in exchange for a participation fee.
+For participating in our study, participants were paid \$5 for participation and could earn an additional \$100 based on their accuracy.
+We paid three such accuracy prizes to randomly selected participants who scored in the top-10 of forecasters.
+We used this level of randomization to account for incentive concerns of paying out prizes only to the top performers might then be likely to extremize their predictions \parencite{witkowski2023incentive} by choosing values significantly above or below their true beliefs, thus distorting the incentive compatibility of the forecast elicitation.
+We preregistered the following a priori power analysis to determine the sample size of our study: Using Cohen's d=0.20 as our smallest effect size of interest as a conventionally small effect, with an allocation ratio of 1.5/1/1 between the main treatment, the secondary noisy treatment, and the control, aiming for 80\% power, we needed to recruit 492 participants for the Main treatment and 328 for the other two conditions, resulting in a final participant count of 1148.